APSSJL/sc2infoapp/README.md

     - [x] User can edit preffered SC2 race(zerg/terran/protoss/random)
     - [x] User can add profile image
     - [x] User can edit MMR
-    - [ ] User can join and leave team
+    - [x] User can join and leave team
-    - [ ] User can create team
+    - [x] User can create team
 - [x] User can view profile
     - [x] User can view account info
-    - [ ] If user is in team, he/she can tap on team name to go to the team page
+    - [x] If user is in team, he/she can tap on team name to go to the team page
     - [x] User can see recent posts and tournaments
+    - [x] User can logout
 - [x] User can create post
     - [ ] By tapping on the post, user can go to the detailed post view
     - [ ] User can rate post in detailed view